 42 grants to all of its students the right of full-ownership for all code created within the Paris or Silicon Valley training facilities during project work (as well as any and all code written for side projects); whether this code had been developed before or after starting the program, the code’s creator will always maintain full-ownership.

 On a broad scale, 42’s mission is to offer to young adults a better chance at succeeding as we strive to uncover the talents of this generation in the field of programming.
 Traditional selection criteria often prevent too many of today’s young adults either from reaching their higher education goals or from attaining a professional skill set.
 At 42, neither financial ability nor educational degree are weighed in the selection process; the fact that students are selected solely on the basis of their talent and motivation is indicative of the core philosophy of this uniquely innovative, educational approach.

-42 is open to anyone who is between the ages of 18 and 30 whether they possess an academic degree or not.
+42 is open to anyone who is ages 18+ whether they possess an academic degree or not.
 The training is absolutely free-of-charge; in this non-profit organization, no registration and no tuition fees will be required before, during or even after attending 42.

 Training takes place over a period of 3 to 5 years.
 42 offers its students the very best in terms of IT resources in order to make it possible for them to work in the best conditions regardless of the personal resources available to them elsewhere.